Zombiefruit/tested-typescript-react-boilerplate/README.md

-# Tested Typescript Boilerplate
+# Tested Typescript React Boilerplate
-A minimal boilerplate that supports in-browser and node tests.
+A minimal boilerplate that supports in-browser and node tests of React components.

 ## Install
 Run `yarn`